TuwaIO/web3-transactions-tracking/apps/docs/src/content/apiReference/transactions-tracking-ui/src/type-aliases/ToastTransactionProps.md

 > `optional` **openWalletInfoModal**: (`value`) => `void`

 A function to open the main wallet info modal.
+If not provided, the button will not be rendered.

 #### Parameters